 Kampong Speu © Nicolas Pascarel

 The horrors of the Khmer Rouge are commemorated by fascinating museums and sites that are an important part of the Cambodian itinerary.
-However, those who shy away from exploring the infamous Killing Fields, will find that the country offers many more peaceful and cheerful diversions.
-Beautiful moments can be had in the snatches of friendly conversations, in the tranquillity ushered in by Buddhist prayer, or in the sounds of workers in the rice paddies.
-One can also search out the charms of the French-flavoured capital city Phnom Penh, drift past sleepy riverside locations on a traditional boat and best of all, explore the illustrious ancient history of the region at sites like Angkor Wat.
+Those who understandably may want to avoid the infamous and solemn Killing Fields will find that the country offers many more peaceful and cheerful diversions.
+Beautiful moments can be had in the tranquillity ushered in by Buddhist prayer, or while enjoying the charms of the French-flavoured capital city Phnom Penh.
+Travellers can drift past sleepy riverside locations on a traditional boat and or explore the illustrious ancient history at sites such as Angkor Wat.

-The scenery is breath-taking, shaped by landscapes of lush green forests and jungles, banana plantations, agricultural fields, and mighty rivers.
-People here live modest and simple lifestyles and the populace is largely rural.
-It is not a place of fast and efficient transport or luxurious hotels and resort pleasures.
-Infrastructure is basic and travelling between destinations can be quite an experience - fun for some and frustrating for others.
-The country's world-class attractions and less-explored reaches, golden beaches, and islands beckon the enterprising traveller, and make Cambodia a unique travel destination.
+The scenery is breathtaking, shaped by landscapes of lush green forests, jungles, banana plantations, agricultural fields and mighty rivers.
+People here live modest and simple, uncluttered lives, and the populace is largely rural.
+Visitors seeking fast and efficient transport, luxurious hotels or resort pleasures may want to look elsewhere.
+Infrastructure is basic and travelling between destinations can be quite an experience, which is part of the country's allure.